Tray with delicious food on the plane, business class travel

 Messages involved: Air Shopping request and response.

 Offer conditions and restrictions.
-At different steps of the shopping flow, the airline can communicate the terms and restrictions associated with specific products, such as whether a passenger is allowed to change the flight free of charge or get a refund in case of cancellation.
+At different stages of the shopping flow, the airline can communicate the terms and restrictions associated with specific products, such as whether a passenger is allowed to change the flight free of charge or get a refund in case of cancellation.

 Messages involved: Air Shopping response, Service List response, Seat Availability response, Offer Price response, Order Reshop response